 High School

-In high school, students usually write about more complex topics that can be backed up with evidence.
+In high school, students usually write about more challenging subjects that require evidence-based arguments.

 Here are ten essay topics for high school essays: